stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 +++
-title = "An Example of Tooling for Terraform & OpenTofu in Monorepos" slug = "tf-monorepo-tooling" date = "2025-07-26T17:45:00+01:00" description = "Tooling for Terraform and OpenTofu in monorepos" categories = ["automation", "aws", "devops", "opentofu", "terraform"] tags = ["automation", "aws", "devops", "opentofu", "terraform"]
+title = "An Example of Tooling for Terraform & OpenTofu in Monorepos" slug = "tf-monorepo-tooling" date = "2025-07-29T20:57:00+01:00" description = "Tooling for Terraform and OpenTofu in monorepos" categories = ["automation", "aws", "devops", "opentofu", "terraform"] tags = ["automation", "aws", "devops", "opentofu", "terraform"]
 +++

 This article describes an example of tooling for [Terraform](https://www.terraform.io/) and [OpenTofu](https://opentofu.org/) in a [monorepo](https://en.wikipedia.org/wiki/Monorepo).
 The infrastructure configurations can be maintained in the same project, alongside other code.
-The tooling also enables projects to support:
+The tooling enables projects to support:

 - Multiple infrastructure components in the same code repository.
 Each of these _units_ is a complete [root module](https://opentofu.org/docs/language/modules/).
 - Multiple instances of the same component with different configurations.
-The TF configurations are called _contexts_.
+The TF configurations are called [contexts](#creating-a-context).
 - [Extra instances of a component](#using-extra-instances).
 Use this to deploy instances from version control branches for development, or to create temporary instances.
 - [Integration testing](#testing) for every component.
 - [Migrating from Terraform to OpenTofu](#migrating-to-opentofu).
 You use the same tasks for both.

-If we separate out our infrastructure code into components then we can avoid creating a [terralith](https://masterpoint.io/blog/terralith-monolithic-terraform-architecture/), where all of the TF code for all of the resources is in a single root module.
+> If we separate out our infrastructure code into components then we avoid create a [terralith](https://masterpoint.io/blog/terralith-monolithic-terraform-architecture/), where all of the TF code for all of the resources is in a single root module.
 Monolithic root modules complicate development and testing, and they grow slower and more brittle over time as resources are added to them.

-This tooling is built as a [Copier](https://copier.readthedocs.io/en/stable/) template.
-Copier enables us to create new projects from the template, add the tooling to any existing project, and synchronize the copies of the tooling in our projects with newer versions as needed.

-The core is a single [Task](https://www.stuartellis.name/articles/task-runner/) file that Copier adds to projects.
-Task is a command-line tool that generates and runs _tasks_, shell commands that are defined in a Taskfile.
-Each Taskfile is a YAML document that defines templates for the commands.
-Task uses a versioned and published schema so that we can [validate Taskfiles](https://www.stuartellis.name/articles/task-runner/#checking-taskfiles).
-By design, we can replace the Taskfile with any other script or tool that generates the same commands.

-The tooling does not use or rely on the [stacks feature of HCP Terraform](https://developer.hashicorp.com/terraform/language/stacks).
-Since the _units_ are standard modules, they can be used with stacks or [any other orchestration](#what-about-dependencies-between-components) that you wish.

 The code for this example tooling is available on GitHub: